- <div style="background-image:url(/live/image/gid/95/width/1600/height/300/crop/1/42360_HOMECOMING_darker.rev.1523377981.jpg)"/>

 Communications and Marketing

-Harvard expert on implicit bias to deliver Volwiler Lecture on November 12
+Harvard implicit bias expert to deliver Volwiler Lecture on November 12

 Opening keynote speaker for Brain Awareness Week

-Esteemed psychologist and Harvard University professor Mahzarin Banaji will speak on the neuropsychology of implicit bias at 4:30 p.m. on Monday, November 12 at Lake Forest College.
+Esteemed psychologist and Harvard University professor Mahzarin Banaji will speak on the neuropsychology of implicit bias at 4:15 p.m. on Monday, November 12 at Lake Forest College.
+A reception and book-signing will begin at 3:45 p.m.

 As the 2018–19 Ernest H. Volwiler Lecturer in Science and Mathematics, Banaji will kick off the 15th annual Brain Awareness Week with her fascinating and thought-provoking talk on how well-intentioned people behave in ways that deviate from their own conscious intentions.
 She will use demonstrations of how the eye sees and how the mind interprets, as well as hands-on exercises to demonstrate ordinary prejudices, including her own.